NicholasColotouros/CustomCountdownTimer/README.md

 Possible features to be added down the road:
 * Settings, such as:
     * Different alert sounds
-*   Otion of audio and/or visual alerts
+    * Option of audio and/or visual alerts
     * Different languages